cpslab-asu/psy-taliro/docs/quickstart.rst

     def ode_model(time, state, signal_values):
         ...

-All models must return an array of states and a corresponding array of timestamps, both of which represent the system state over time.
+All models expose a method named ``simulate`` which must accept the static and time-varying system inputs and return an array of states and a corresponding array of timestamps which together represent the system state over time.

 Specifications